Nyholm/next-faker/README.md

 }
 ```

-This marker interface can be implemented to help with auto-disovery of extensions:
+This marker interface can be implemented to help with auto-discovery of extensions:

 ```php
 <?php